About

 Selected Awards & Achievements:

-• Selected for Poetry Ireland Introductions (2021), by poet Seán Hewitt.
+• She is a Poetry Ireland Introductions poet (2021/2022), selected by poet, Seán Hewitt.

-• Winner of a (post-grad) Ireland Chair of Poetry Student Award (2020-2021).
+• She is winner of a post-grad Ireland Chair of Poetry Student Award (2020-2021).

 • Sonya graduated with an MA (1st) in Creative Writing from University College Dublin (2020).